H.R. 6552: Bank-Fintech Partnership Enhancement Act

 Community banks

-They could gain a stronger case for using fintech partners to modernize services, lower costs, and compete with larger banks.
+A favorable study would strengthen their case for leaning on fintech partners to modernize services, share technology costs, and compete with the largest banks.

 Fintech companies

-The bill could lead to clearer federal rules and guidance, making it easier for them to work with regulated banks and credit unions.
+The reports could lead to clearer federal rules and guidance, making it easier and less risky for them to build products on top of regulated banks and credit unions.

 Credit unions

-They get their own dedicated federal review, which could support more flexibility to partner with technology firms.
+They get a dedicated federal review of their own, which could open the door to more flexibility in partnering with technology firms.

-If partnerships expand safely, customers may see more choices, faster digital services, and broader access to financial products.
+If the study leads to rules that let these partnerships expand safely, customers could see more digital options and broader access to financial products.

 Who is affected by H.R.
 6552?